-At the end of the tour, attendees moved to the roof of the Large Rest House, using the stairs on its outside wall, for a panoramic view of the whole plant.
-The attendees then checked with TEPCO personnel for the received dose displayed on the PADs at the meeting room of the Entrance Control Building, and measured radioactivity with the WBCs at the Large Rest House.
-The attendees moved back to the Energy Hall in the bus provided by TEPCO.
+After the tour, the attendees were checked by TEPCO personnel for the received dose displayed on the PADs at the Entrance Control Building and again had their radioactivity measured by the WBCs in the Large Rest House.
+Finally, the attendees moved back to the TEPCO Decommission Archive Center in the bus provided by TEPCO.